CookEditors/NOS/_posts/2015-09-10-this-side-up.md

 {: .chapternumber .no_toc}

 ###We Gotta Get The Facts, Sister
-{: .chaptertitle }
+{: .chaptertitle}

-Al Aronson, ace reporter of the Louisville Courier Journal, bent over the dying man.
+Al Aronson, ace reporter of the Louisville Courier-Journal, bent over the dying man.
 It was hard to hear his words.
-His chest swathed in bandages to hide the_ gaping wound and keep the ebbing life within a little longer, rose and fell in labored spasms.
+His chest swathed in bandages to hide the gaping wound and keep the ebbing life within a little longer, rose and fell in labored spasms.

-The hospital nurse said: “You two will have to be brief; talking isn’t good for him,”
+The hospital nurse said: “You two will have to be brief; talking isn’t good for him.”

 Lt.
 Dave Hunt of the New Albany police said gruffly: “We gotta get the facts, sister.
 Go ahead, Al. See if you can make out what he’s saying.”